quicktheories/QuickTheories/README.md

 Property-based testing for Java 8.

 If you were looking for QuickCheck for Java you just found it.
+This is the 0.1 series release branch.

+The 0.2 series is now the main focus of development but contains some breaking changes to the api.

 ## What is property based testing